On the extendability of projective varieties: a survey: Extendability of curves in other embeddings

 \section{Extendability of curves in other embeddings}

-We will collect a sample of nonextendability results for curves.
+We will collect a sample of non-extendability results for curves.
 We will not treat, in this section, the case of canonical curves, as it was the object of a specific section.

-Perhaps the first significant one is the non extendability of elliptic normal curves of degree at least $10$, as it follows by Del Pezzo \cite{dp} and Nagata's \cite{na} classification of surfaces of degree $d$ in $\PP^d$.
+Perhaps the first significant one is the non-extendability of elliptic normal curves of degree at least $10$, as followed by Del Pezzo \cite{dp} and Nagata's \cite{na} classification of surfaces of degree $d$ in $\PP^d$.
 Another important result is Castelnuovo-Enriques's theorem \cite{ca, e}, that proves that for a curve of degree large enough with respect to the genus, the only smooth extensions can be ruled surfaces (see \cite{cr, ha} for a modern proof; see also \cite{hm}).

 There are of course many other results in this direction.
 Our choice is to mention the ones that are relevant to the approach via Zak-L'vovsky's theorem and Gaussian maps.